-Enrolment for the next edition of the international make me! contest for young designers organised by the Łódź Design Festival has started.
+Enrolment for the next edition of the international make me! contest for young designers organised by the Łódź Design Festival continues - it will last until March 15.
 The winners will be announced during the upcoming edition of the festival to be launched in May 2021.
-The prizes awarded will amount to EUR 13 400!
+The prizes awarded will amount to EUR ~15.500!

 Since 2008, the make me! contest for young designers organised by the Łódź Design Festival has been attracting the most talented designers from all over the world.
 During the 12th edition, almost 2000 contestants submitted their works, out of which 235 were selected and presented at the final exhibitions.
 The most important goal of make me! is to anticipate upcoming trends, promote bold ideas and support young designers.
 Finalists of previous editions highlight the opportunities they gained by participating in the contest, including the possibility to make a name for oneself in the design community and promotion through numerous publications or further exhibitions.

 The last edition of the contest saw as many as 268 submissions from 23 countries, and 22 projects made it to the finals.
 The works of the finalists were presented at a unique exhibition in special glazed display pavilions.
 In the final round, the jury distinguished as many as six projects from six different countries.
 The special Interprint Award of EUR 1 100, funded by INTERPRINT Polska, went to Francesca Pievani and Alice Zantedeschi (Italy) from the Fili Pari start-up, for “The lightness of marble”, a project of a new textile made of waste powder from marble processing.